Intercoin/CommunityCoinContract/docs/contracts/StakingFactory.md

 # StakingFactory

-This it factory contract.<br>Provide a functionality to create StakingContract
+This it factory contract.<br>Provide a functionality to create CommunityToken

 # Overview